justicial/justicial.github.io/_posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md

 Gatekeeper provides three levels of security for macOS users: `App Store`, `App Store and identified developers`, and `Anywhere`.
 The `App Store` option only allows apps that have been downloaded from the Mac App Store to run, ensuring that the apps are from verified developers and have been signed with a valid Apple Developer ID.
 The `App Store and identified developers` option allows apps downloaded from the App Store and those signed by identified developers to run.
 Finally, the `Anywhere` option allows all applications to run, regardless of where they were downloaded.

-The Gatekeeper interface can be accessed by navigating to `System Preferences > Security & Privacy > General`, and selecting one of the three options for "Allow apps downloaded from."
-Users can change the setting as needed depending on their requirements, but it is recommended to keep the Gatekeeper setting on the "App Store and identified developers" option.
+The Gatekeeper interface can be accessed by navigating to `System Preferences` > `Security & Privacy` > `General`, and selecting one of the three options for `Allow apps downloaded from`.
+Note that the `Anywhere` option is hidden by default starting from macOS Sierra (version 10.12).
+However, it can be enabled by disabling Gatekeeper from the command line.
+After that, the `Anywhere` option will be shown in the `Security and Privacy` panel.
+Users can change the setting as needed depending on their requirements, but it is recommended to keep the Gatekeeper setting on the App Store and identified developers option.

+While Gatekeeper is an essential security feature for macOS users, it can be disabled using the following command in Terminal:
+{% highlight sh %}
+sudo spctl --master-disable
+{% endhighlight %}

+This command disables Gatekeeper, allowing any app to run on the system, including those that have not been signed by a developer.
+Disabling Gatekeeper can leave the system vulnerable to potentially harmful software, so it is recommended that users only disable it when absolutely necessary and re-enable it as soon as possible.
+To re-enable Gatekeeper, use the following command in Terminal:
+{% highlight sh %}
+sudo spctl --master-enable
+{% endhighlight %}

+It is important to exercise caution when opening any downloaded files, especially if they are not from a trusted source.

 ## Quarantine Extended Attribute